BroadbandForum/usp-test/07-websocket.md

 1. The EUT sends a `Pong` control frame in response to the `Ping` control frame.
-2. The EUT doesn't terminate the WebSocket connection after recieving an unsolicited `Pong` control frame.
+2. The EUT doesn't terminate the WebSocket connection after receiving an unsolicited `Pong` control frame.

 ## 7.8 WebSocket Session Retry